Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

     frame_gb = cv2.GaussianBlur(frame_resize, (3, 3), 3)
 ```

-The first parameter “frame_resize” is inputting image.
+The first parameter "**frame_resize**" is inputting image.

-The second parameter "(3, 3)" is the size of the Gaussian kernel.
+The second parameter "**(3, 3)**" is the size of the Gaussian kernel.
 A larger kernel size typically results in a greater degree of filtering, making the output image more blurry, and it also increases computational complexity.

-The third parameter "3" is the standard deviation of the Gaussian function along the X direction.
+The third parameter "**3**" is the standard deviation of the Gaussian function along the X direction.
 In the Gaussian filter, it is used to control the variation near its mean.
 If this value is increased, the allowable range of variation around the mean is also increased; if decreased, the allowable range of variation around the mean is reduced.

 ②By using the `inRange` function to perform binaryzation on the input image as pictured: